Ashwain1502/Your-Tube/README.md

 2. Watch videos by clicking on them
 3. Shows channel information and their famous videos
 4. Utilised YouTube v3 API to get videos from the backend.
+5. Top comments from the users are also displayed.

 ## How to run the application:
 1. Download the zip file.